Campaign metrics: Why you shouldn’t rely on this single indicator for success

-We often hear from sellers who advertise on Amazon that they judge the success of their campaigns using a metric called advertising cost of sales (ACoS).
-It’s easy to understand why: ACoS represents ad spend as a percentage of sales.
-For example, if you spend $5 on ads and generate $25 in sales, your ACoS is 20%–a straightforward measure of your advertising’s profitability.
-The lower the ACoS, the cheaper it was to drive a sale; the higher the ACoS, the more expensive it was to drive a sale.
+Sometimes, advertisers on Amazon judge the success of their campaigns using a metric called advertising cost of sales (ACOS).
+It’s easy to understand why: ACOS represents ad spend as a percentage of sales.
+For example, if you spend $5 on ads and generate $25 in sales, your ACOS is 20%—a straightforward measure of your advertising’s profitability.
+The lower the ACOS, the cheaper it was to drive a sale; the higher the ACOS, the more expensive it was to drive a sale.

-While useful, ACoS should be viewed in context.
-It is a clear signal of how efficiently your campaigns generated sales within a specified time period, and it can help you determine where to stop, start, or continue spending.
-But used in isolation, ACoS can be a misleading substitute for understanding the overall impact of your advertising.
+But while ACOS is definitely useful, advertisers need to look at it in context.
+It is a clear signal of how efficiently your campaigns generated sales within a specified time period.
+ACOS can help you determine where to stop, start, or continue spending.
+But used in isolation, ACOS can be a misleading substitute for understanding the overall impact of your advertising.

 Here are four reasons why it is worth considering a more holistic approach.